About Kinde authentication

 React Native SDK and Set up phone auth with Twilio

-For production, custom domains are your friend - they enable secure cookie storage that survives page refreshes.
-For local development, you can use the local storage escape hatch (just remember to remove it before going live).
-On your backend, implement proper session management using encrypted cookies or shared cache systems if you’re running multiple servers.
-The right approach depends on your architecture, but security should always come first.
+For production, use custom domains to enable secure cookie storage that persists across refreshes.
+For local development only, you can use local storage with caution.
+On the backend, implement robust session management with encrypted cookies or shared cache if running multiple instances.
+Choose architecture-specific patterns while prioritizing security.
 TypeScript SDK session management

-You can build your own sign-up and sign-in pages to match your brand perfectly, but we’ll still handle the security-critical stuff like verification and MFA.
-Use connection IDs and login hints in your auth URLs to route users directly to specific authentication methods.
-Think of it as having your cake and eating it too - custom experience with bulletproof security.
-Just remember that some screens (password entry, code verification) stay with us because that’s where the security magic happens.
+You can build custom sign-up and sign-in pages while Kinde continues to handle security-critical steps such as verification and MFA.
+Use connection IDs and login hints in authorization URLs to route users to specific authentication methods.
+Some screens, including password and code verification, remain hosted by Kinde for security reasons.
 Custom authentication pages

 B2C is straightforward - configure everything at the business level with easy social sign-in and email auth.
 B2B gets more interesting because you’re serving multiple companies, each with their own needs.
 Use organizations to create separate tenant management, set up enterprise connections for business customers who need SAML or Entra ID, and keep simpler social auth for any consumer-facing parts of your platform.
 It’s all about matching Kinde auth options to what your customer actually needs.
 Business model configuration